Master of Arts in Teaching Special Education

 The Master of Arts in Teaching (M.A.T.)
 Special Education is nationally accredited by the Council for Exceptional Children and by the South Carolina Department of Education.
 Most coursework in this program is taught by full-time faculty members (holding terminal degrees in their fields), who have extensive teaching experience and maintain active research and service agendas.
 Coursework is offered in late afternoon and evening sessions Monday through Thursday for fall and spring terms and in day and evening sessions during the summer terms.
 Students may enroll as part-time or full-time candidates.
 Full-time graduate students may be eligible for graduate assistantships through the Graduate School.

 The M.A.T. in Special Education is designed for individuals with undergraduate degrees in areas other than education who want to become licensed special education teachers.
-The program includes three areas of study: emotional disabilities, learning disabilities and mental disabilities.
-The Program of Study currently requires a minimum of 39 hours of graduate credit.
+This multi-categorical program includes three areas of study: emotional disabilities, learning disabilities and mental disabilities.
+The Program of Study currently requires a minimum of 48 hours of graduate credit.
 If candidates have not recently taken a course in human growth and development or developmental psychology, they must take that course.

 Successful completion of the M.A.T.
 Program of Study, including the teacher education requirements, leads to recommendation for licensure in South Carolina in the student’s area of concentration.
 Teacher education requirements include successful clinical practice during a full-time semester, passing the specialty Praxis exams, and other School of Education, Health, and Human Performance and South Carolina Department of Education requirements that can be found on the program’s website.
 Candidates should consult this website for changes in program or state requirements.

-- A completed application form with a nonrefundable application fee of $50.
+- A completed online application with a nonrefundable application fee of $50.

 - A statement of goals stating why the candidate seeks to be part of the program and is pursuing a teaching career.